genomicsengland/COVID19_GenOMICC_AVT_analysis/README.md

 Run script in parallel across chromosomes.
 If running on a cluster, make sure to load all necessary modules for required software.
 Internet connectivity is required to pull Docker containers.

-NOTE 14/02/2024:
+NOTE 01/03/2024:
+Source auxiliary file references_GRCh38_v1.6.cfg was sourced from here: https://github.com/kircherlab/CADD-scripts/blob/master/config/references_GRCh38_v1.6.cfg

+to work, it needs to be slightly adapted:
+* setting "roottype = null"
+* copying the reference genome that matches the reference file that was used
-Auxiliary file references_GRCh38_v1.6.cfg can be found here: https://github.com/kircherlab/CADD-scripts/blob/master/config/references_GRCh38_v1.6.cfg Download to working directory before running CADD_indel_annot_master.sh.
-It needs editing of the header for the rootdir, annotdir and reference to point to the respective directories that you have stored the data.
+* editing of the header for the rootdir, annotdir and reference to point to the respective directories that you have stored this data.

+we have added an **example references_GRCh38_v1.6.cfg** file in aux_resources folder, where we assume that the annotation data is stored in vep_data folder and the reference genome has been copied over to vep_data//GRCh38_v1.6/reference/hg38.fa.

 ### Annotate all variants